-I also learnt over time that the people I was engaging with on my Facebook page were merely people with the same values, backgrounds and interest as i did.
+I also learned over time that the people I was engaging with on my Facebook page were merely people with the same values, backgrounds, and interest as I did.

-They were slightly more centre-left in political orientation; went to similar jobs; worked in similar industries etc. They were also people who already interested in current affairs in Singapore in the first place.
+They were slightly more center-left in political orientation; went to similar jobs; worked in similar industries etc. They were also people who already interested in current affairs in Singapore in the first place.

 How could I then target the others outside of this bubble I was living in?
 What about the regular auntie and uncle who were apathetic about sociopolitical issues?
 Or, the student who only grew up with one version of the Singapore story?

-I focused on house visits.
-Almost every week, i would go on House Visits to engage residents, understand their viewpoints, pain points, fears and engage accordingly.
+House visits were one of the best ways.
+Almost every week, I would go on House Visits to engage residents, understand their viewpoints, pain points, fears, and engage accordingly.
 To better understand youths, I tried to engage with them face to face via policy forums and our monthly youth hangouts program.